Ultimate Disc Sport History.

 “There are a couple of things to say.
 Even as we try to pin responsibility on me for it, the part that I can’t take responsibility for is that at that moment I leaped up and said, “This is the ultimate” and felt and experienced it – it’s not that the game came from me; it’s that the game came from the joy of life and that was a moment when I was lucky enough to discover it.
 It’s a joy to be connected to all of you who are playing this game because we all know together – we’ve all had tastes of the experience – that it’s the ultimate.
 It’s definitely a way of bringing a circle together that I didn’t know was there”. – Jared Kass – interview by Willie Herndon.

-Joel Silver and his classmates get credit for writing up the first set of rules and there’s always the possibility that if Silver had not learned the game from Kass during his days at Mt Hermon Prep School summer camp, the game might never have left Kass and his camps summertime activity.
+Joel Silver and his classmates get credit for writing up the first set of rules and there’s always the possibility that if Silver had not learned the game from Kass during his days at Mt Hermon Prep School summer camp, that particular version of the game and the name ‘ultimate’ might never have left Kass and his camps summertime activity.
 This would make Silver and Kass co-founders.
-After reading their two statements above, it is clear who actually invented the concept of ultimate.
-Not only does Kass not want to take credit for the invention, but actually believes the credit belongs to every player that has ever played the game.
-This selflessness is the Spirit on which all disc sports were founded and embodies the Spirit of the Game (SOTG) that serves as the competitive foundation on which the game of ultimate is played to this day.
+After reading their two statements above, it is clear who best represents the attitude of ‘ultimate play’.
+Not only does Kass not want to take credit for the invention, but he actually believes the credit belongs to every player that has ever played the game.
+Jared’s selflessness and appreciation for the ‘flying disc’ reflect some of the play and spirit on which all disc sports were founded and the Spirit of the Game (SOTG) that serves as the competitive foundation on which the game of ultimate is played to this day.

 Many inventions and concepts begin as accidents or turn out to be more than originally intended.
+The history of ultimate began with some summer camp activities and high school students (CHS) in New Jersey.
+Ultimate didn’t become a popular disc sport in the U.S. and Canada until disc athlete’s that also played ultimate got involved in promoting and organizing in the 1970s.
 Kass and Silver never competed in ultimate or any other disc sports outside of camp and high school.
 After CHS graduation, Silver went on to Hollywood for a career in movies.
-It was the sixties, looking for alternatives was always a fun option, for Silver and CHS students, ultimate was played as a fun alternative to traditional sports for students that didn’t play sports and probably not even considered athletes.
-Whatever the reason, this was the beginning of ultimate play.
-A few of the CHS students who played early ultimate at the high school would go on to become excellent disc athlete’s called Johnny Appleseeds and with other disc athlete’s in the mid-1970s began promoting the new sport of ultimate across the U.S. and Canada.
-Ultimate began as a joke, early disc athlete’s turned it into a sport.
+It was the sixties, looking for alternatives was always a fun option.
+Silver and CHS students played ultimate as a fun alternative to traditional sports for students that didn’t play sports and probably not even considered athletes.
+Whatever the reason, this was the beginning of ‘ultimate disc sport’ as it is played today.
+As stated before, ultimate may have never left Jared Kass and his summer camp recreation if Silver had not brought the game to his high school (CHS) and wrote up the first edition of rules for ultimate.
+By that same logic, it could be said that ultimate may never have left Columbia High School had it not been for a few determined CHS graduates called ultimates Johnny Appleseeds.
+They became excellent disc athletes and along with other disc athletes in the 1970s, promoted the new disc sport across the U.S. and Canada.
+Ultimate began as a camp recreation and a high school joke, disc athletes turned it into a sport.

-Beginning In 1975, ultimate was included as an exhibition at the major overall Frisbee tournaments of that time, including the World Frisbee Championships, California, the Canadian Open Frisbee Championships, Toronto, Ontario, the Octad, New Brunswick, New Jersey and the American Flying Disc Open (AFDO), Rochester, NY.
+In 1970 CHS defeated Millburn High 43-10 in the first interscholastic ultimate game.
+CHS, Millburn, and three other New Jersey high schools made up the first conference of ultimate teams beginning in 1971.
+Beginning in 1975, ultimate was included as a new disc sport exhibition at the four major Frisbee and flying disc multi-event and freestyle tournaments of that period.
+The World Frisbee Championships (WFC), California, the Canadian Open Frisbee Championships, Toronto, Ontario, the Octad, New Brunswick, New Jersey and the American Flying Disc Open (AFDO), Rochester, NY.

 In the late 1970s, the first ultimate leagues began to appear in the U.S. and Canada.